Hyperlinks ending in "$" will be truncated (the trailing "$" sign will not be part of the URL to be pointed to)

 Our Mail-URL-Scanner replaces incoming URLs with redirects to the scanner.
 The generated new URL contains a trailing "$", so the URLs are no more recognized by the scanner and do not work.

-Updated by Guillermo ML almost 2 years ago
+Updated by Guillermo ML about 2 years ago

 I think is related to #30259#note-4: